 Financing mechanisms: equity and quasi equity (such as subordinated loan).
 For some deals, a combination of these two instruments is the most appropriate.

 Financial return: for Kampani to be financially viable, each investment needs to be profitable.
 This means that the investee itself needs to be profitable.
 The projected financial return of the investee should be around 10% pa (the appropriate expected financial return will vary in function of the used financing mechanism and the perceived risk).

 Ticket size: Kampani’s investment will range from 100.000 to 500.000 EUR.
-The envisaged average ticket size is 300.000 EUR.
 If a follow-on investment is expected, the first investment can be as low as 50.000 EUR.
-Add-on investments can lead to a total exposure of up to 1M EUR.
+Add-on investments for successful partnerships can lead to a total investment of up to 1M EUR.

 Role in the governance: Kampani will require a mandate in the Board of the investee regardless of the financing mechanism.
 It will seek minority protections (or the equivalent via covenants in the loan agreement).
 For the equity deals, the envisaged exit scenario (including its timing) should be discussed and clear.
 The valuation methodology needs to be fixed beforehand.
 Kampani does not want to have an operational role.

 Investment time horizon: up to 10 years